Frequently asked questions (FAQ's) when applying for AMHSW status

 How do I check whether my qualifications allow me to apply for accreditation as a Mental Health Social Worker?

 Yes.
-An applicant is required to be a current member of the AASW prior to submitting their application for accreditation as a Mental Health Social Worker.
+An applicant is required to be a current eligible member (Full Fee, Reduced Fee or Graduate Member) of the AASW prior to submitting their application for accreditation as a Mental Health Social Worker.
 To become a member of the AASW please click here.